Schinzel-Giedion Midface Retraction syndrome (SGS)

 The main physical characteristics of the syndrome include midface retraction, a wide mouth and very large tongue, a large forehead, wide-set eyes and a short nose.

-The condition also causes a number of serious health conditions including congenital heart problems, maybe related to the valves of the heart.
+The condition also causes a number of serious health conditions including congenital heart problems, may be related to the valves of the heart.
 Kidney and urinary issues are also common.
 As are genital and skeletal abnormalities in individuals affected.

 Individuals also present with developmental delays and severe intellectual disability.